zanvoy/backend-tdd-assessment/README.md

 hello!
 ```

-Note that the order that the options are provided doesn't matterj, e.g. '-tul' and '-utl' and '-lut' are all equivalent inputs to Argparse.
+Note that the order that the options are provided doesn't matter, e.g. '-tul' and '-utl' and '-lut' are all equivalent inputs to Argparse.
 Only the final text transform result should be printed.

 ### Step 7: Test for no arguments
 Write a unit test that asserts that when no arguments are given, the program
-returns the input text unscathed.
+returns the unaltered input text.

 ### Step 8: Implement the program
 Now that your tests are complete, implement the program so that the above